Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

 \subsection{Posterior results and model performance}

-Tables~\ref{tab:7} through~\ref{tab:10} report the posterior summaries for both HBSFP and HBSGRP models, estimated separately for V–V and V–I near-misses at intersections and segments.
-Across all cases, the HBSGRP structure consistently outperformed the HBSFP baseline model, confirming its capacity to capture unobserved heterogeneity and location-level variability.
-The DIC values for the HBSGRP models were 508.9 (V–V) and 3179.6 (V–I) at intersections, and 4189.0 (V–V) and 6550.0 (V–I) at segments.
+Tables~\ref{tab:7}–\ref{tab:10} report the posterior summaries for both HBSFP and HBSGRP models, estimated separately for V–V and V–I near-miss events at intersections and segments.
+Across all cases, the HBSGRP structure consistently outperforms the HBSFP baseline, indicating a better ability to capture unobserved heterogeneity and location-level variability.
+For the HBSGRP models, the DIC values are 508.9 (V–V) and 3179.6 (V–I) at intersections and 4189.0 (V–V) and 6550.0 (V–I) at segments.
 These correspond to relative reductions of 3.41\% and 0.54\% at intersections, and 7.49\% and 3.11\% at segments, compared with their HBSFP counterparts.
 Such improvements exceed the widely accepted threshold of five DIC units, indicating substantively better model fit (\citealp{el2012measuringa, el2012measuringb}).
-To further evaluate robustness, WAIC and LOOIC were also computed, both of which produced rankings consistent with DIC, thereby reinforcing the superior performance of the HBSGRP.
+To further evaluate robustness, WAIC and LOOIC were also computed, both of which produced rankings consistent with DIC, thereby reinforcing the HBSGRP's superior performance.
 By allowing selected coefficients to vary across spatial groups, the HBSGRP models capture latent heterogeneity in both the central tendency and dispersion, a capability absent in fixed-effect structures.
-Collectively, these results demonstrate that grouped random parameter models provide a more flexible and accurate framework for modeling COR dynamics in complex urban traffic environments.
+Collectively, these results demonstrate that grouped random parameters models provide a more flexible and accurate framework for modeling COR dynamics in complex urban traffic environments.